 This was originally meant to be a series.
-But at this point I’m probably just going to keep a list of the tools I use on my uses page.
+Instead, I keep a list of the tools I use on my uses page.

 Brackets is an open-source code editor made by Adobe specifically for front end developers.
 I started using it somewhere in 2012.
-As a front-end rookie with a background in design, it was very appealing.
+As a front-end rookie with a background in design, it was very appealing at the time.

 Live Preview is awesome

 Its biggest selling point is its Live Preview feature, which opens up a new Chrome window and updates the page as you edit css in real time.
 It also highlights the element that you are currently editing in the browser, which makes it easy to see exactly what you're affecting when writing css.
 These two features combined felt like magic in 2012.

 Live Preview is not awesome

 Unfortunately, Live Preview is a double-edged sword.
 Brackets uses a separate Chrome browser window for this, which gets confusing.
 Even worse, opening up dev tools instantly breaks the live preview functionality.
 Worst of all, Live Preview only works if you're writing static CSS, so CSS preprocessors and postprocessors are out the window.
 That's a massive deal breaker.

 Extensions are extensive

 Brackets is highly customizable, and there are plenty of extensions which improve the experience.
 White Space Sanitizer is a particularly nice one.